THE PLATFORM

 Written by Jackie Pearce

-Home > Blog > Business, Marketing > 6 of the Best Android Apps For Writers (2023 Guide)
+Home > Blog > Business, Marketing > The 14 Best Writing Apps for Android in 2024

-If you're looking for the best Android apps for writers, we've hunted far and wide to find the best ones so you can capture your ideas on the go.
+If you're looking for the best writing apps for Android, we've hunted far and wide to find the top ones so you can capture your ideas on the go.

-As most writers know, you never know when inspiration is going to strike and you need to have something by your side to capture those ideas before they leave your mind.
+As most writers are aware, you never know when inspiration is going to strike.
+And you need to have something by your side to capture those ideas before they leave your mind.

-That's where writing apps can come in handy.
+That's where writing apps for Android can come in handy.
 With apps, you're able to open up your device and get to writing immediately.

-With Android apps in particular, you're able to use them on either a tablet or a phone, depending on what kind of device you choose to carry with you.
-This article outlined apps that should work on both Android tablets and phones so you have plenty of writing options on the go.
+With Android writing apps in particular, you're able to use them on either a tablet or a phone, depending on what kind of device you choose to carry with you.
+This article outlined writing apps for Android that should work on both Android tablets and phones so you have plenty of writing options on the go.

-We'll go through some of the best options we have found out there so you can pick the one (or multiple ones) that are right for you.
+We'll go through some of the best writing apps for Android we have found out there so you can pick the one (or multiple ones) that are right for you.

-Note: If you're looking for book formatting software in particular, we have a guide for you.
+Note: If you're looking for book formatting software in particular, we have a separate guide for you.

 New Call-To-Action